brucelyu/efrg3D/README.md

 # Entanglement Filtering Renormalization Group in 3D
 We demonstrate how to implement an entanglement-filtering-enhanced tensor-network renormalization group (TNRG) in 3D.
 The scheme is applied to the 3D Ising model to estimate its scaling dimensions from the linearized RG map.
-We call it **Entanglemeng Filtering Renormalizaiong Group (EFRG)** here, which will be reported in an arXiv preprint before the end of year 2024.
+We call it **Entanglemeng Filtering Renormalizaiong Group (EFRG)** here.
+This 3D real space RG method is introduced in our preprint [Three-dimensional real space renormalization group with well-controlled approximations](https://arxiv.org/abs/2412.13758).

 This repostory contains three scripts for obatining a critical fixed-point tensor of the 3D Ising model and estimating scaling dimensions from the linearized RG map, as well as an addition script for plotting the scaling dimensions.
 The implementation of the tensor RG map is in another repository [tensornetworkrg](https://github.com/brucelyu/tensornetworkrg), which is included here as a submodule.